 Can I Apply for Unemployment & Long Term Disability?

 COVID-19 has impacted all areas of our lives, including our employment opportunities.
 Millions of people are out of work because of coronavirus-related issues.
 Some individuals developed the virus and could not work for an extended period.
 Other individuals have lost their jobs because of the pandemic.
-The unemployment rate in the United States increased from 3.8 percent in February to 13 percent in May.
+The unemployment rate in the United States increased from 3.8 percent in February of 2020 to 13 percent in May of 2020.
 Over 14 million people were out of work.

 Many people filed for unemployment.
 However, some individuals who became ill might have applied for disability benefits.
 Unfortunately, applying for unemployment benefits and long-term disability benefits at the same time could result in both applications being denied.